EvanBalster/cpp-property-accessors/README.md

 </blockquote>

-Assigning to member variables through a property works.
+This will even allow you to assign to member variables of a value-access property.
 In this case, a temporary copy of the property value will be made, its member variable will be changed, and the setter will be called with the modified property value.

+⚠️ When compiling with C++17, the `PropertyAccess_Members` macro will cause your property accessors' destructors to become non-trivial even if the underlying `GetSet_t` is trivially-destructible.
+This may produce warning or error messages about implicitly-deleted destructors in classes that include property accessors.
+To resolve this warning, declare a destructor in your class and manually destruct any non-trivial variables underlying your property accessors.

 ## Type Emulation: Operator Overloading